Who am I?

-As a visually impaired African American artist (sculptures, installations, murals) I work to create dialogue and connection between my piece and the community.
+As a visually impaired African American self-proclaimed 'Queens Artist in Residence,' I work to create dialogue and action between my piece and the community.
 I explore disability, race, equity, and equality.

 This public installation commissioned by Friends of MacDonald Park is a commentary on our political, social, and economic systems.
 The piece grows and changes with the community, inviting community engagement.
 For example, when one rabbit was purposely broken in the night, a community member who majored in police studies suggested outlining the rabbit body and marking it "DOA" as a way to illustrate both the literal danger the bunny sculpture faced and the figurative danger depicted by the piece.

 A piece that changes based on community input

 These pieces are an exploration of race and disability.
 They represent my personal exploration of visual impairment as an African American woman.
 The second photo is a closeup of the panel on the right.
 In the outline panel, I use texture to represent form, shadow, and light.
 I am exploring new ways of communicating form through touch in my work.
 I am also investigating visual disability as subject matter in my work..